kenlasko/k8s/mariadb-standalone/README.md

 # Introduction
-This serves as a realtime backup for the [MariaDB Galera cluster](/mariadb-galera) running in the same cluster.
-It's intended for a situation where the Galera cluster is completely destroyed (usually because of something I've done).
+This serves as a realtime backup for the [3-node production MariaDB Galera cluster](/mariadb) running in the same cluster.
+It's intended for a situation where the production cluster is completely destroyed (usually because of something I've done).
 Since I've gotten a hang of running the cluster, this instance has seen very little use and may eventually be decommissioned, although I actually used it for a restore source just the other week (2024-Nov).

 # Replication Setup
 The [database-sync.sh](/mariadb/scripts/database-sync.sh) script automates the backup, restore and sync config for all MariaDB deployments.
 If it does not work, the manual steps are in the following sections.
 Simply run: